User journey: Phases

 The customer journey can be used in marketing and communication, especially in digital channels, to minimize wastage and make communication more efficient (in technical jargon: conversion rate optimization).

-Originally, the term "Customer Journey" was primarily used to refer to online trade.
-However, it is also increasingly being used in classic sales channels.
+The term "Customer Journey" is also increasingly being used in classic sales channels.
 In a retail store, for example, there are opportunities to present the product range to the customer so that he can touch it, to advise him personally, to enable a fast, relatively secure and, in the case of cash, anonymous payment process, to hand over the goods immediately after the sale and to offer him a friendly farewell.
 The stationary trade is striving to use these unique selling propositions in comparison to the mail order business in order to maintain market shares and is investigating how the customer journey can be improved even further to this end.
 Part of these considerations are also questions of how the possibilities of the Internet can be used for stationary trade.
 "Click and Collect", i.e. picking up goods ordered via the Internet in the store, or vice versa shipping selected items home from the store, and other mixed forms of the distribution channels "online" and "offline", which are summarized under the generic term "Omni Channel", play an important role in this context.